amao0o0/InfoDensity/results/README.md

 Each file records accuracy, number of correct answers and mean generated length for one benchmark.
 Per-sample generations are not included here because of their size; re-running `eval/eval_vllm.py` regenerates them.

-## A note on reproducibility

-Greedy decoding is not bit-reproducible under vLLM: batching and kernel selection perturb floating-point rounding, which can flip a token and send a trace down a different path.
-Treat individual benchmark cells as point estimates; the mean over the four benchmarks is steadier than any one of them.

-On GPQA-Diamond a response stating its choice as `ANSWER: C` without `\boxed{}` is credited, for model and base alike.